richsoni/richsoni-songs/ill-tend-to-your-soul.md

 Depart with a tranquil feeling
 Before you flip off that switch

 Ill make sure the angels get it
 To induct you to their shoal
 Brother don't you fret it
 Ill tend to your soul

 Ill bring it every where with me
-Until its time to hand it off
+making sure its never lost
 Ill bring it every where with me
-making sure its never lost
+Until its time to hand it off

-It'll rest right next to mine
+I'll keep it right next to mine
-I know theres room in there for both
+I'm sure theres space in there for both
-They'll be there intertwined
+They'll both be there intertwined
-Ill tend to your soul
+yeah, ill tend to your soul